LeiYang-Fish/copyseparator-v1.1.0-old-version/README.md

+# Note
-# This is the latest version - copyseparator v.1.1.0
+This is the latest version - copyseparator v.1.1.0

 # How to install copyseparator
 install.packages("copyseparator")